How Much House Can I Afford With an FHA Loan?

 How big is your down payment?

-One of the biggest reasons buyers choose FHA loans is because you can put down as little as 3.5%.
+One of the biggest reasons buyers choose FHA loans is that they can put down as little as 3.5%.
 Low down payment requirements make it easier to afford a home sooner.
 The downside is that if you put down just 3.5%, you’ll have to carry mortgage insurance for the lifetime of the loan.

 With mortgage insurance on FHA loans, you pay an upfront premium at the closing in addition to the monthly premiums.
 The upfront premium is 1.75% of the base loan amount, so for a $250,000 house with 3.5% down, the upfront premium would be $4,222.

-You’ll also need to pay a monthly premium that’s added to your mortgage payments, and costs between 0.45% and 1.05% of the loan amount annually, depending on the terms of your mortgage.
+You’ll also need to pay a monthly premium that’s added to your mortgage payments.
+Depending on the terms of your mortgage, it costs between 0.45% and 1.05% of the loan amount annually.

-But with a FHA loan, it’s not that simple.
+But with an FHA loan, it’s not that simple.

 While you could still refinance to a conventional loan after several years and possibly remove the mortgage insurance (depending on home values and how much equity you’ve accrued), you would have to pay fees and closing costs, which can make it an expensive choice.

-Another downside to a lower down payment with an FHA loan is that it makes your offer less attractive to sellers.
-Chaney says that it can be harder to get an offer accepted with just 3.5% down, and that sellers typically prefer a higher down payment.
+Another downside to a lower down payment on an FHA loan is that it makes your offer less attractive to sellers.
+Chaney says it can be harder to get an offer accepted with just 3.5% down, and that sellers typically prefer a higher down payment.

 How many years will you have the loan?

-Typical terms for a FHA loan are 15 to 30 years, similar to a conventional mortgage.
+Typical terms for an FHA loan are 15 to 30 years, similar to a conventional mortgage.

 When selecting your loan term, think about how it will impact your monthly mortgage payment.
-Fifteen-year payments are higher because the loan balance is spread out over fewer payments, but you’ll be finished sooner and pay less over time.
+The 15-year payments are higher because the loan balance is spread out over fewer payments, but you’ll be finished sooner and pay less over time.

 With a faster reduction in principal, you pay less in interest and mortgage insurance fees.